awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  The following example output shows the results of running the preceding query on a db\.r4\.2xlarge instance with a cold buffer pool\.
 The query runs substantially faster when using parallel query\.

 **Note**
- Because timings depend on many environmental factors, and this example query ran using an early version of parallel query, your results might be different\.
+ Because timings depend on many environmental factors, your results might be different\.
 Always conduct your own performance tests to confirm the findings with your own environment, workload, and so on\.

 ```
 -- Without parallel query